huizhanglab-jhu/ms-pycloud/README.md

 - [Preprint Manuscript on bioRxiv](https://www.biorxiv.org/content/10.1101/320887v1)

 ### Software Availability
+Latest release:
+A pre-release version of **MS-PyCloud** with electron UI is ready in the releases section.
+04/24/2024

+Historical release:
 The version of **ms-pycloud** available on Bitbucket represents a historical version of our software.
    - [ms-pycloud Historical Version on Bitbucket](https://bitbucket.org/mschnau1/ms-pycloud/src/main/)